MewBiscuit/Di-Hive/README.md

 ## Installation Instructions
 1. Locate the component you need within this repository.
-2. Copy and paste the files from the chosen component into your project's `components` folder.
+2. Copy and paste the folder containing the chosen component into your project's `components` folder.

 ## Usage Instructions
 To use a component: